-Why - - demographics; growing minority population; student debt; weak income growth; E.g., minorities (nonwhite) will make up 75% of net household growth over the next 10 years, and 85% during 2020- 2030 (see next slide).
-They are less likely to own homes (lower incomes is main reason), so home ownership continues to fall toward 60% by 2030.
-During this time, rental demand will increase dramatically.
+Why - - demographics; growing minority population; student debt; weak Income growth; E.g., Minorities (nonwhite) will make up 75% of net household growth Over the next 10 years, and 85% during 2020- 2030.
+They are less likely To own homes (lower incomes is main reason) so home ownership Continues To fall toward 60% by 2030.
+During this time, rental demand will Increase Dramatically.
 Although this is just one study, it provides food for thought.
-One potential question with the study, however, is that other studies show that although immigrants, for example, rent initially, but, over time they purchase homes at a rate equal to or higher than native born Americans.
-Why?
-People come to the U.S. to improve quality of life, and for most, this means homeownership.
+One potential question with the study, however, is other studies show that Although immigrants, for example, rent initially, but, over time they purchase homes at a rate equal to or higher than native born Americans.
+Why - people come to the U.S. to Improve quality of life, and for most, this means homeownership.
 This suggests that the U.S. has to find solutions to immigration issues like "Illegal immigrants" while encouraging legal immigration.
 This country was founded by immigrants seeking a better life, and they are key to our future.
 And, incomes for all Minorities has to improve if home ownership is to return to "good old days"